 The theory that emerges from these consideration is a gauge field theory.
 Its degrees of freedom include not only the "matter fields" at each site of the lattice, but also "gauge fields" on each link between nearest neighbors.
 The matter fields live in a vector space which transforms linearly as a representation of the "gauge group" $\mathcal{G}$ .
-The gauge fields live in the group itself, at least in the lattice field theory, but may alternately be considered to take values in the Lie algebra of generators of the group.
+The gauge fields live in the group itself, at least in the lattice field theory, but may alternately be considered to take values in the Lie algebra of generators of the group, especially if we are to take the continuum limit of the lattice.